THE LOFT TEEN ARTS PROJECT

 Of Tia and Tyra’s proposed textile project, judge Alex Garcia remarked, “I love the fact that theirs is a different type of work and a different medium.
 Their perspective and vision are very mature—even bringing in the historical aspect to it.
 I can’t wait to see what this piece will become and see it on one of Steppenwolf’s walls in the future.”

 BUILD, one of Steppenwolf’s community partner organizations, will create a piece under the guidance of Ricardo Miranda, Manager of Arts Academy Programs.
 BUILD, a multi-year partner of Steppenwolf Education, is a violence prevention and youth development organization based on the West side of Chicago that uses the arts, in addition to other engagement strategies, to empower young people.
 In addition to hosting Steppenwolf artists for theater workshops and performances for the Austin community, BUILD brings youth to Steppenwolf to experience programming on site.
-Steppenwolf Education is honored by and proud to showcase artwork by the youth of BUILD in its brand-new arts and education center.
+Steppenwolf Education is honored by and proud to showcase artwork by the youth of BUILD in the Liz and Eric Lefkofsky Arts and Education Center.

 - Mid-September: Artwork installed in The Loft

 - October: Artists invited to the new building opening celebration to see their work on display

 - Artwork exhibited in The Loft for one (1) year